Installing Geospatial libraries¶

 GEOS is a C++ library for performing geometric operations, and is the default internal geometry representation used by GeoDjango (it’s behind the “lazy” geometries).
 Specifically, the C API library is called (e.g., libgeos_c.so) directly from Python using ctypes.

-First, download GEOS 3.3.8 from the refractions Web site and untar the source archive:
+First, download GEOS 3.4.2 from the GEOS Web site and untar the source archive:

 Next, change into the directory where GEOS was unpacked, run the configure script, compile, and install: